kontena/pharos-cluster/examples/terraform-packet/README.md

 ## Create Cluster

 ```
-$ pharos tf apply
+$ pharos tf apply -y --trust-hosts
 ```

 This command will first execute Terraform to create the infrastructure, collects host information and passes this information back to `pharos`.
-Finally it will configure
+Finally it will configure Kontena Pharos cluster with ingress-nginx and kontena-storage addons enabled.

 ## Teardown Cluster